Autodesk ICMLive | Real-Time Water Management Software

 Yes, the use of ICMLive is dependent on having a subscription of InfoWorks ICM Ultimate.

-A subscription of Autodesk ICMLive includes access to install ICMLive, the ICMLive Operator Client and the InfoWorks simulation engine.

 Autodesk ICMLive runs on Microsoft® Windows® 10, 11.
-See ICMLive system requirements (US Site) for details.
+See ICMLive system requirements (English) for details.

 Your ICMLive subscription gives you access to install and use the 3 previous versions.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers.
 If you require older versions of ICMLive, please contact customer support.

-ICMLive is available as a multi-user subscription and is subject to the multi-user terms and conditions included in the Software Licence Agreement (US Site) as well as any product-specific terms included therein.
+ICMLive is available as Multi User subscription and is subject to the Multi User terms and conditions included in the Software License Agreement (English) as well as any product-specific terms included therein.